|Source||Federal Financial Institutions Examination Council|

 The LAR data also includes geographical information on applicants, such as Census tract, MA (metropolitan area), state and county, total population and percentage of minority population by Census tract, is included as well.

-Names, addresses, and other information on lending institutions are stored in the TS.DBF and RP.DBF tables, and can be joined to the LAR data.
+Names, addresses, and other information on lending institutions are stored in the Transmittal Sheet (TS) and Reporter's Panel (RP) tables, and can be joined to the LAR data.

 Record layouts and samples of this database